vikchupak/AWS/services/databases/sql/AmazonRDS.md

     - **Native Oracle**
     - **Native Microsoft SQL Server**
     - **Native Db2**
-  - 1 Standby instance in another AZ, but it is not reachable
   - For HA - stay available with minimal downtime in case of failover due to **Automatic Failover**
     - The canonical name record (CNAME) is switched from the primary to standby instance
     - Standby is promoted/switched from passive(standby) to active(primary) mode (in about 60-120 sec)